How to use a condom

 Remember to use dental dams for oral-vaginal or oral-anal sex

-STIs can be transferred through oral sex that's performed on a vagina or anus too.
+STIs can be transmitted through oral sex performed on a vagina or anus.
 Dental dams are the best form of protection here.
-Check out our article on dental dams here.
+Find out more about dental dams here.

 Remember: The age of sexual consent in Ireland is 17.
 If you're over 16, you can consent to medical treatment including any treatment or tests needed.